Martech-WorkShop/KISSMauticDKR/README.md

 as well as clarity and verboseness for those wanting to understand what is going in the container.

 This adds a bit of complexity on the dockerfile itself, and breaks the one service per container rule, by design.
 It installs all the components required to run Mautic in one single Docker container.
 It deploys Apache2, PHP-FPM, MariaDB and Mautic, as well as many required packages and some configuration files for those services.

-The database is prepopulated with a user and a Mautic database as well as the Mautic DB schema, so you don't have to go through Mautic's installation process.
+The database is prepopulated with a user and a Mautic database as well as the Mautic DB schema, so you don't have to go through Mautic's installation (wizard) process.

-Intended uses:
+## Intended uses:
  - A simple way to test Mautic, pull & play.
  - A live overview of Mautic requirements.
  - A starting point for Mautic code exploration and tinkering.